Disney Springs West Side offers some great entertainment and eating venues as well some interesting shops.

-- Crossroads at House of Blues — as well as the concert hall, there is also the table service restaurant and bar with a daily happy hour, a Gospel Brunch on Sundays and live blues music on Friday and Saturday late evenings.
-The Front Porch offers cocktails and live entertainment every night subject to the weather.
+- House of Blues Restaurant and Bar — as well as the concert hall, there is also the table service restaurant and bar with a daily happy hour, a Gospel Brunch on Sundays and live blues music on Friday and Saturday late evenings.
+The Front Porch offers cocktails and live entertainment every night subject to the weather

 Reservations are recommended at all the table service restaurants.
 Note that many of the entertainment venues also offer both food and drinks.

 Amongst the quick service and kiosk offerings are Ample Hill Creamery, Pepe by José Andrés, the Front Porch and theSmokehouse at House of Blues, Joffrey’s Handcrafted Smoothies, MacGUFFINS located inside the AMC Movies at Disney Springs 24, Starbucks, Häagen-Dazs, Sunshine Churros, Wetzel’s Pretzels and YeSake.

 There are also four Food Trucks that are usually parked in Exposition Park, representing the four theme parks:

 - World Showcase of Flavors — sample delights inspired by the Epcot International Food & Wine Festival including grilled chicken breast gyros and grass-fed beef sliders

 - Namaste Café — Asian cuisine from Disney’s Animal Kingdom including a naan and samosa dipping safari and lamb kefta

 - Fantasy Fare — treats from around the global Disney parks including Croque Monsieur from Disneyland Paris and hand-dipped corn dogs from Disneyland California